Mathematics education in the United Kingdom: Core Maths

+It was introduced by education minister Liz Truss from September 2015; her father was a university Maths lecturer.
+From 2014 it had been trialled in 170 schools.
+It was hoped that 200,000 sixth formers could study the course for three hours per week, but would possibly require 1,000 extra Maths teachers.
+20% of sixth formers studied some kind of Mathematics in 2015.

+The Advisory Committee on Mathematics Education wanted the Core Maths introduction.
+In August 2016, there were 3,000 entries for the first Core Maths Level 3 exam.
+Consequently, the Conservative government was looking at making Maths education up to 18 compulsory.

 University level

 Admission to Mathematics at university in the UK will require three A-levels, often good A-levels.
 It is prevalently males who study Maths at university, and has been for decades.

 There are around 42–43,000 Maths undergraduates at British universities, with around 27,000 being male and around 16–17,000 being female.
 Mathematics at university is also taught for other physical sciences and Engineering, but much fewer women than men are taught on these types of courses.